“The Talent Code” teaches readers how to best train to grow myelin and achieve peak performance by training at the edges of their comfort zone.

 - Use the Deep Practice methods in your craft of choice

-Doyle says Brazil has won the most world cup and has the most top players, so… It’s got the results to prove Brazilians must be doing something “special”, right?
+Doyle says Brazil has won the most World Cups and has the top players, so… It’s got the results to prove Brazilians must be doing something “special”, right?

 Jumps to conclusions